Faraday can tap right into your AWS Redshift to share data to your Faraday account.

 Doing so, we can utilize your lead, customer, and churn data for predictive outcomes, e.g. "Lead generation, lead conversion, or likelihood to churn, or simply append Faraday data back into your Redshift, or other destinations!

-1: Create a “read-only” user for Faraday in your Redshift
+1: Create a “read-only” user for Faraday within your Redshift

 2: Whitelist the following IP addresses, so our services can connect

 3: All the information we need can be formatted in a

 JDBC URL , a URL that contains the information we need to login.
 A

 anatomy of the Redshift JDBC URL is roughly:

 ELB ), we need the load balancer URL AND the full Redshift URL.
 This comprises around 30% of Redshift integrations.

 Example ELB URLs:

 5. Please review the Knowledgebase article we have here: